 COVID -19 changes: Government Assistance

-- Coronavirus supplement for eligible people on Centrelink payments (for example, JobSeeker)
+- Additional income (the coronavirus supplement) for eligible people on Centrelink payments (for example, JobSeeker)

 - State and Territory Governments have committed extra funds to assist with a range of other costs (examples include rental relief, assistance with utilities and cash grants)

 In April 2020, in response to the pandemic, the Government increased the amount paid to people receiving various Centrelink payments, for example, JobSeeker.
 This is called the coronavirus supplement.
 From September 25, 2020 the fortnightly coronavirus supplement of $550 will drop to $250 a fortnight.

 The income free area for JobSeeker will increase to $300 per fortnight, which means people can earn more, but still receive the maximum payment rates.
 If you earn more than $300 per fortnight, your payment will be reduced by 60c for each dollar over this amount.